Ryu55/price-of-chair/README.md

 # price-of-chair

-parsing html page to get price of a chair
+I learned how to build this Python app that uses the BeautifulSoup and Requests packages to parse an html page to get the price of a chair.